-Andy made a great point that syndication has no SEO benefit and although it isn’t risky, it is lazy.
+Andy points out that syndication has no SEO benefit and although it isn’t risky, it is lazy.

-It is important to customise the content for your intended audience, you can learn more about respecting different social media platforms when repurposing here.
+It is important to customize the content for your intended audience, you can learn more about respecting different social media platforms when repurposing here.

 Improve SEO: podcast and audio content

-You might think that if you have a podcast that SEO doesn’t apply to you, but it can be invaluable in growing your audience and increasing your downloads.
+You might think that if you have a podcast, SEO doesn’t apply to you, but it can be invaluable in growing your audience and increasing your downloads.

-If you are just publishing your podcast through your host website like Libsyn then you are not generating a URL for your podcast and you will have no chance at all to rank on Google.
+If you are just publishing your podcast through your host website, then you are not generating a URL for your podcast and you will have no chance of ranking on Google.

 Andy suggests creating a website for your podcast and embedding the podcast player on an individual webpage with a keyword focused title header and show notes (like this page right here!).

-Repurposing your podcast into a text-based article will allow you to apply the same SEO rules to your copy and improve your chances of people finding you via search.
+Repurposing your podcast into a text-based article will allow you to apply the same SEO rules to your copy and improve the chance of people finding you via search.

-Andy’s super fun trick for podcasters: draw traffic to webpage by including some interesting visual content that is relevant to your podcast episode.
-Telling your listeners they can see an illustration, chart, photo or graphic in the post – this provides a call to action that will send new visitors to your webpage.
+Andy’s super fun trick for podcasters: draw traffic by including some interesting visual content that is relevant to your podcast episode.
+Telling your listeners they can see an illustration, chart, photo, or graphic in the post – this provides a call to action that will send new visitors to your page.
 This can also lead to other influencers linking to your content and increasing your authority.